onBeforeRender() hook

 In a nutshell: while onBeforeRender() requires more manual work, it also gives you more control.

 Like data(), the onBeforeRender() hook always runs on the server-side by default.
-But you can use the file extension .shared.js to make Vike run onBeforeRender() on the client-side, see API > data() hook > Client-side.
+By using .shared.js or .client.js you can tell Vike to run onBeforeRender() on the client-side instead, see API > data() hook > Environment.

 onBeforeRender() + meta